-Serco partners with L Marks to launch its first Innovation Programme
+Serco & L Marks partners to launch Innovation Lab Programme

 Serco, the international services company, has partnered with innovation specialist L Marks to launch Accelerate@Serco. its first Innovation Programme, intended to open doors to tech businesses.